-Established in 2008, the Edmonton Region Immigrant Employment Council (ERIEC), is a business-led, not-for-profit organization dedicated to ensuring immigrants are welcomed and participate in the economy to their full potential.
+Established in 2008, Edmonton Region Immigrant Employment Council (ERIEC) is dedicated to ensuring immigrants are welcomed and participate in the Edmonton economy to their full potential.

 ERIEC's programs support building a diverse community.
 We work with a network of stakeholders that include businesses, immigrant service providers, the skilled professionals new to our community, Edmonton employers, and the three orders of government.